Overview

 The training received during this certificate program will be a starting point for a Power Engineering career.

-After you have completed both the theory and the lab portion or the equivalent amount of experience required, you may be able to explore career opportunities as an operator in a power plant or heating plant.
+After you have completed both the theory and the lab portion or the equivalent amount of experience required, and you have been certified by ABSA, you may be able to explore career opportunities as a Fifth Class operator in a power plant or heating plant.

 Oki, Âba wathtech, Danit'ada, Tawnshi, Hello.